alialib/alia/docs/interactive-hello.md

 [source](greeting.cpp ':include :fragment=greeting')

-This example uses an experimental wrapper for [the asm-dom library](https://github.com/mbasso/asm-dom).
-Since asm-dom allows us to write C++ web UIs, you can see this example in action right here:
+This example uses alia/HTML, which allows us to develop web apps in alia, so you can see it in action right here:

 <div class="demo-panel">
 <div id="greeting-ui"></div>
 </div>

-Many of the examples in this documentation use a mixture of alia and the asm-dom wrapper.
-Since alia itself focuses on the mechanics of writing interactive applications in a declarative fashion, it doesn't actually *do* anything to interact with the outside world.
-It's a bit like a fancy programming language with no I/O capabilities.
-It's designed to hook up to other libraries that do useful things, so for these examples, it's hooked up to asm-dom.
-For clarity, anything specific to the asm-dom wrapper is prefixed with the `html::` namespace, and the `alia::` namespace is explicitly used in many cases where it wouldn't be in real code.
+?> We'll use alia/HTML a lot here so that we can demonstrate alia's core capabilities in your browser.
+For clarity, most of the examples make very explicit use of the namespaces `alia::` and `html::` to help illustrate what's part of the core of alia and what's alia/HTML.

 If you're familiar with other declarative UI programming frameworks, it will be obvious, but the key takeaway from this example is that when using alia,